Lip filler is one of the most popular aesthetic treatments in the UK and it’s no wonder why! Lip filler is a brilliant way to:

 Can you take painkillers after Lip Filler?

-It is completely fine to take painkillers after a lip filler treatment to help ease any discomfort felt afterwards.
+As long as it is okay with your registered GP to take parcetemol, it is fine to take painkillers after a lip filler treatment to help ease any discomfort felt afterwards.
 The best treatment to manage any pain and swelling is to ice the lips.
 Gently apply an ice pack wrapped in a towel after the treatment.

 Can you eat and drink after Lip Fillers?